 - List your business on local directories and yellow pages

 - Monitor the inside information

 Since this guide is for both beginners and advanced users, I’ve listed all the steps.
-Advanced user can skip the first step and directly proceed for the second.
+Advanced users can skip the first step and directly proceed for the second.

 List or Claim your Business on Google Map

-There are two possibilities – either your business is not listed on Google Map yet or it’s already on the map.
+There are two possibilities – either your business is not listed on Google Map yet, or it’s already on the map.
 If the first case applies, you require to list your business and to verify the same.
-For the second case, you need to claim your business and verify ownership.
+For the second case, you need to claim your business by verifying ownership.